nach0: Multimodal Natural and Chemical Languages Foundation Model: Results and discussion

 \subsection{Comparison of multi-task models}

 Table \ref{tab:mainres} compares \ourmodel{} base and large models with two existing NLP encoder-decoder models (general-domain FLAN \citep{chung2022scaling} and domain-specific SciFive \citep{phan2021scifive}), and a multi-domain encoder-decoder model MolT5 \citep{edwards2022translation}.
 The table contains metrics for each task and model, with the results of the top-performing base model emphasized in bold.
 First, FLAN base and \ourmodel{} base exhibit similar results on NLP tasks on average, demonstrating superior performance on different tasks.
+With single-domain models for tasks such as NER or NLI, where molecule information is not required, traditional LMs may indeed provide the best results.
+However, when it comes to molecular tasks that involve molecular data, \ourmodel{} has distinct advantages over similar-scale models due to its specialized architecture and ability to effectively incorporate and process molecule-related information.
+In particular, \ourmodel{} benefits from training on diverse datasets and the proposed tokenization approach, outperforming baselines (including FLAN) with a significant gap in molecular tasks.
+For regression tasks, nach0 shows the best results on both RMSE and R2 scores.
+Moreover, in the molecular generation task, nach0 substantially surpasses FLAN by the FCD metric, which assesses the closeness of the generated molecules distribution to the ground truth.
+We added this explanation to the manuscript.
 Second, as expected, large \ourmodel{} performed best among all the models.
 In terms of base models, \ourmodel{} base achieved the best results on chemical and cross-domain tasks over existing models, confirming that pre-training on two types of data with different tokens can be effective.